 Across the valley Precipice, Fortress, Redcliff and Coxcomb peaks punctuate the ridge forming the valley’s eastern wall.
 To the north views open to distinctive Courthouse Mountain and Chimney Rock.

-The grade abates briefly then ascends a steep slope of loose talus and boulders.
-Beyond the talus the trail climbs a grassy knoll dotted with wildflowers, reaching the West Fork Pass (12,517-ft.) in 2.9-miles after gaining 1,757-ft.
+The grade abates briefly before ascending a steep slope of loose talus and boulders.
+Beyond the talus the trail climbs a grassy knoll dotted with wildflowers, reaching West Fork Pass (12,517-ft.) in 2.9-miles after gaining 1,757-ft.

 Coxcomb Peak rises to the east of the pass.
 To the south enjoy great views of the peaks and ridges towering above the Wetterhorn and Cow Creek drainages – but not of Wetterhorn Peak.

 Pass to Wetterhorn Lookout

 Ending/Highest Elevation: 12,256-ft.

 To see Wetterhorn Peak climb a short distance up the ridge to the west or follow the obvious use trail contouring to the west just below the south side of the pass.
 The idea is to get above or to the right (west) of a ridge extending from Coxcomb Peak that is blocking the view of Wetterhorn Peak.

 For more expansive views I recommend hiking down the south side of the pass for about 0.3 miles (losing about 330-ft.) and then heading right (west) across a rocky meadow to an obvious use trail climbing steeply 100-ft. up a ridge jutting into the basin.
 From the end of the ridge enjoy stunning views of Wetterhorn Peak towering above the emerald green basin and bird’s eye views into Cow Creek and Wetterhorn creek drainages to the south.
 The Mt.
 Sneffels range graces the skyline to the west.